learn-co-curriculum/phase-0-macos-env-system/README.md

 for the course and you can continue below.

-If your computer does not meet the requirements listed above, but you can upgrade, we recommend that you upgrade after completing the environment setup.
+If your computer does not meet the requirements listed above, but you can upgrade, we recommend that you do so before completing the environment setup.

 If your computer does not meet the requirements and you can't upgrade, some programs may not work for you.
 Please reach out to an instructor for more